 If it works for Chrissy Teigen, will it work for me?

-How much is Botox for armpit sweating?
+How effective is Botox for hyperhidrosis?

 Does Botox in the armpits hurt?